StrangeCoder1729/GestureVision/README.md

 - TensorFlow.js - An open-source library for machine learning in JavaScript.
 - Handpose Model - A TensorFlow.js model for hand tracking.
 - react-webcam - A React component for accessing the webcam.

+Feel free to contribute to this project by submitting issues or pull requests!